New Year's Day 2018 and 2019

 Although many holidays based on the Islamic calendar are moved when they fall on a weekend, for obvious reasons, this is not done with New Year’s Day.
 Both public and private sector workers in UAE will often be given a paid day off to free them up to celebrate.

 Most citizens of UAE are Muslim, while most foreign workers and tourists are not, but everyone in UAE joins in to celebrate New Year’s Eve and Day regardless.
-Even though based on the Western calendar, it is viewed as religiously and culturally “neutral ground.”

 In 2014, Dubai had the world’s largest and longest recorded fireworks event, and every year since, they strive to break their own record.
 There are many great locations to see the “air show” from, both on land and water.